Tren a las Nubes: Renationalisation

 In July 2014 a train derailed near Abra Muñano, at a 4,000 m height, 80 km. before reaching San Antonio de los Cobres.
 About 400 passengers had to be evacuated from the train.
-After the incident, the Government of Salta leaded by Juan Manuel Urtubey rescinded the contract with "Ecotren", alleging safety failures.
+After the incident, the Government of Salta led by Juan Manuel Urtubey rescinded the contract with "Ecotren", alleging safety failures.
 Following these events, the service was re-nationalised and the Province took over the operation and maintenance of the service. through a recently created state-owned company, "Sociedad del Estado Tren a las Nubes SFTSE".

 With the Government of Salta as operator of the service, the Tren a las Nubes was announced to be running again by March 2015, although the service did not begin running again until 4 April 2015.
 During the 8-month closure of the line, both the National Government and the government of Salta had restored much of the railway track as well as the rolling stock.
 For that refurbishing, coaches were remodeled by the Province along with freight transport company Belgrano Cargas, while diesel locomotives were repaired at Alta Córdoba workshops.

 As of August 2017, the majority (>80%) of the route is by bus.